Ringo Lam crafted a tighter composite of Golden Age Hong Kong and Chow Yun-fat’s talent than probably thought possible…

 Quite different from the 60s-70s pool of top HK actresses who often already knew kung fu/dance/performance art, Chung represented and essentially heralded the 80s-90s pool who’d largely come out of beauty pageants, especially Miss Hong Kong (with Anita Yuen, Maggie Cheung, Michelle Reis and several others to follow).
 That was naturally the case, since Miss HK was run by TVB, which also saw many male superstars including CYF launch their careers through their dramas.
 But Chung was the original, with a fittingly classic kind of glamour to go with it.
 From the people making the films to the people watching them, Chung so captivated HK cinema at one point that in addition to often being top-billed in all-star releases, there was a movie essentially built around and even named after her in Patrick Tam’s 1984 Cherie.

 Yet for all of that, Chung would still become best known (especially later) for her extensive screen partnership with Chow.
-It didn’t matter whether they were in shameless knock-offs of earlier hits (1987’s Spiritual Love) or an “ensemble” piece where Cherie shared CYF with other girlfriends unknowingly (1988’s The Eighth Happiness); by this point their films were all but guaranteed big hits.
+After being paired as Vietnamese refugees in only her second role in 1981’s The Story of Woo Viet, it didn’t matter whether they were in shameless cash-ins on earlier hits (1987’s Spiritual Love) or an “ensemble” piece where Cherie shared CYF with other girlfriends unknowingly (1988’s The Eighth Happiness); by this point their films were all but guaranteed big hits.
 In fact, they were even paired in Stanley Kwan’s 1985 debut Women back when Chow was considered one of HK cinema’s worst commercial liabilities — and it was still a success (thus more showing Chung’s clout then).
 But their biggest pairing (and probably Chow’s most beloved non-crime movie alongside Crouching Tiger Hidden Dragon) was 1987’s An Autumn’s Tale, which this film creates an interesting inversion of their chemistry from, with Chow being worldly and Chung being the bumpkin.
 But the added X factor of Chan helped keep this pairing as fresh as any other could be.

 However, Chung isn’t the only one who has quite the history of screen pairings with Chow; but his other most common connection was of a very different variety.
 For a generation, Roy Cheung — famous for playing vicious villains though usually of a supporting variety unlike Anthony Wong or Simon Yam — was the cinematic bane of Chow’s existence.
 Chow would find himself facing off against Cheung a preposterous amount of times in many different forms regardless of who was the criminal and who was the cop.
 Cheung was the one who converged his police force around Chow on City on Fire, forcing him to make a soul-scarring decision; he was the coldhearted and corrupt prison officer Scarface who relentlessly tormented Chow and most other prisoners in Prison on Fire; and the two would even have serious friction as part of the same gang on Triads: The Inside Story.
 But in Wild Search came their most epic face-off, going several intermittent and protracted rounds with each other in about every way imaginable (guns, fists, cars and “other”).